wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 - The Relay Module is technically in **beta** until Batch VAAs are live in mainnet.
 While in beta, the selected RelayProvider can potentially reorder, omit, or mix-and-match VAAs if they were to behave maliciously.
 As such, you will either have to trust your RelayProvider to not do this, or code some relatively straightforward checks to detect this scenario.

 - Never trust the content of VAAs which haven't been verified by the Core Contract!
-Your first line of code should essentially always be a verify statement which ensures the VAA originates from a trusted contract.
+Your first line of code should essentially always be a verify statement, which ensures the VAA originates from a trusted contract.

 - Deliveries can potentially be performed multiple times, and redeliveries for any delivery can be requested by anyone.
 If you need replay protection on your deliveries, you will have to enforce it yourself.
 One common methodology for replay protection is simply to compose with `transferWithPayload` from the Token Bridge module.
 Because this function enforces replay protection, you can often passively leverage this protection for your own application.